UWPCE-PythonCert/ProgrammingInPython/source/exercises/list_lab.rst

  - from your IDE or editor is you are using one

-Add the file to your clone of the repository and commit changes frequently while working on the following tasks.
-When you are done, push your changes to GitHub and issue a pull request.
+Make sure the file is added to your clone of the repository and commit changes frequently while working on the following tasks.
+When you are done, push your changes to GitHub and issue a pull request to let the instructors know it is ready for review.

-(if you are still struggling with git -- just write the code for now).

-When the script is run, it should accomplish the following four series of
+When the script is run, it should accomplish the following four series of actions:
-actions:

 Series 1
 --------